-1. I hereby agree to be the Clinical Trial Import Licence (CTIL) holder for the said product involved and study protocol below :
+1. I hereby agree to be the Clinical Trial Import Licence (CTIL) holder for the said product involved and study protocol below:

 Title of Clinical Trial : Protocol Number :

-Product's Name CTIL No.
+Product's Name i CTIL No. PBKD/LK-20

-i.
-PBKD/LK-20.....

-2. I hereby agree that I have sole responsibility for all matters pertaining to the CTIL as stipulated in the Malaysian Guideline for Application of Clinical Trial Import Licence and Clinical Trial Exemption.
+2. oility for all matters pertaining to the CTIL as Application of Clinical Trial Import Licence

-Signed

-Full name :

-Identity Card Number :

-Telephone number :

-Fax Number :
+Signed : Full name : Identity Card Number : Telephone number : Fax Number : Date : Official Company Stamp :

-Date :

-Official Company Stamp

 Note : To be signed by the new applicant